tobijahu/one-time-access/README.md

 https://mettenbr.ink/ota/c78a96a540869dfdb7d6e51617d962b/readme.md
 Link is valid until Thu Jul 20 21:44:09 UTC 2017
 ```
-Send the last line to a person of your choice since this is the online link to the file that can only be downloaded once.
+Send the second-to-last line to a person of your choice since this is the online link to the file that can only be downloaded once.
+The last line gives the associated expiration date (here this date is 14 days in the future).

 #### Create an alias at .bashrc
 To use the script from command line just add an alias to your `.bashrc`.
 Replace `~/github/one-time-access/ota-ssh-client.sh` according to your setup.